🪴Welcome Back!🪴 Celebrate Spring and Save 10% With Coupon WELCOMESPRING

 Potting up: filling a larger pot with multiple smaller plants instead of just one.
 Soil will dry out quicker with multiple plants.

 7) Outdoor Care: tender succulents can be moved outside for the warmer months if desired, provided temperature will be above 5C (they cannot be left outside year round anywhere in Canada).
 Do not move plants from indoors to a very sunny spot suddenly or they can sunburn.
 Rather, place them in a spot with heavily filtered sun or just a couple hours of morning sun, and as they acclimate to the UV they can be moved into more sun.
-High light succulents enjoy about half a day of direct sun, many tolerating full sun all day.
-Lower light succulents should be kept mainly in shade.
-Place under cover/protect from rain in the wetter spring/fall months or if you live in an area with high humidity or more summer precipitation.
+High light succulents often enjoy about half a day of direct sun, many tolerating full sun all day.
+Lower light succulents should be kept mainly in bright shade or heavily dappled sun.
+Place under cover/protect from rain in the wetter spring and fall months, or if you live in an area with high humidity or more summer precipitation.
 Remember, they need to dry out between watering, even when it’s hot.
-Water very sparingly in cool temperatures (5-15C).
+In cool temperatures (5-15C), water sparingly/in sips.
 In an extreme heatwave, move into a shady spot.
 In outdoor conditions, succulents may develop a stress response and vivid colours.

-Hardy / Outdoor Succulent Care Tips – Sempervivum, Sedum, etc
+Hardy / Outdoor Succulent Care Tips – Sempervivum (Hens & Chicks), Sedum, etc

 1) Temperature: ensure that the hardy succulents you purchase are rated to be hardy in your hardiness zone.